Pazdikan/dbd-xp-farm/README.md

 ## Installation

-- Download this project with git or click the code button, download zip and unpack it.
+- If you don't know what git is you can [click here to download the zip](https://github.com/Pazdikan/dbd-xp-farm/archive/refs/heads/master.zip) and unpack it.

 ## Usage
 - Run the game, select the killer and stay on the screen with ready button.